 Harry Connick, Jr.’s “When My Heart Finds Christmas.”
 Kermit Ruffins’ “Crazy Cool Christmas.”
 Fats Domino’s “I’ll Be Home for Christmas.”
 Louis Armstrong’s "Zat You, Santa Claus?"
 Your wedding playlist will be as unique as your love.
 Learn more about New Orleans holiday music here.

-Have a post-wedding holiday jazz brunch on the Steamboat Natchez.
+Have a post-wedding holiday jazz brunch on the Steamboat Natchez or the Riverboat City of New Orleans.

-You went down the aisle with your old man – now go down Old Man River on a jazz brunch cruise on the Steamboat Natchez.
+You went down the aisle with your old man – now go down Old Man River on a jazz brunch cruise.
 Learn about weddings and other events on this floating palace here.

 Invite all your guests to enjoy Christmas New Orleans Style activities.